-Consultations Prior to Engagement.
-We generally discuss a variety of matters, including the application of accounting principles and auditing standards, with management each year prior to retention as the Academy's auditors.
+We generally discuss a variety of matters, including the application of accounting principles and auditing standards, with management each year prior to retention as the governmental unit's auditors.
 However, these discussions occurred in the normal course of our professional relationship and our responses were not a condition to our retention.

-This information is intended solely for the use of management and the Board of Directors of the Academy and is not intended to be and should not be used by anyone other than these specified parties.
+This letter is intended solely for the information and use of the Legislative Auditing Committee, members of the Florida Senate and the Florida House of Representatives, the Florida Auditor General, Federal and other granting agencies, and applicable management and is not intended to be and should not be used by anyone other than these specified parties.

-Sincerely,
+Sincerely.